 Members supported the proposal and noted that the properties will be spread across the whole borough.
-Councillor Martin Boardman, Deputy Leader of the Opposition, echoed the support of the Opposition for this.

 The Executive Member (Homes and Housing), Councillor Jane Fitzsimons, proposed and the Executive Member (Resources), Councillor Peter Wilson seconded the DECISION -

 - 1. That a mixed tenure model incorporating private rented and affordable housing is the optimum model with private rented homes cross-subsidising the affordable provision. - 2.
 To deliver a private rented and affordable homes model as outlined requires £13.8 million of loan investment from Chorley Council to be funded via PWLB borrowing. - 3.
 To begin the process of establishing a LHC with the aim of holding the inaugural Board meeting in early 2019. - 4.
 That specialist financial, governance and legal advice will be procured to ensure that the company structure and detailed business case optimises the agreed financial and strategic outcomes. - 5.
 To note the long term nature of the project and that, if more than 120 affordable homes are delivered, the Council will need to consider establishing an independent Registered Provider as a discrete subsidiary of the LHC. - 6.
 To note that in line with all similar vehicles established to date, the approach requires a long term investment strategy of at least 10 years to benefit from the economies of scale associated with owning a significant property portfolio and particularly for the affordable homes element of that portfolio. - 7.
 That further detail including company structure, governance and reporting arrangements be brought back to Executive Cabinet for consideration with the intent being that the management of the LHC will be delivered in-house.